anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All tremble at violence; all fear death.
-Putting oneself in the place of another, one should not kill nor cause another to kill.
+Quote: If you are going to achieve excellence in big things, you develop the habit in little matters.
+Excellence is not an exception; it is a prevailing attitude.

-By: The Buddha
+By: Colin Powell